News archive

 Czech Association for the Study of Religions

-is an association whose aim is to promote the academic, non-confessional study of religions in the Czech Republic.
+is an association whose aim is to promote the academic study of religions in the Czech Republic.
 The association publishes the journal Religio: Revue pro religionistiku.

 News